 Our Objectives and Values

-International Development Institute (IDI) is a unique learning institute based in Washington DC.
-We promote development and global understanding through knowledge transfer and exchanges.
-IDI provides capacity building and institutional strengthening program through short-term courses, projects, training, workshops, and study tours.
+We provide capacity building and institutional strengthening program through short-term courses, projects, training, workshops, and study tours and consulting.

 6564 Loisdale Ct.
 Suite 600, Springfield VA 22150 (USA)